 The data collected can be used to optimize the supply chain by preventing this kind of damage happening in the future, thereby saving costs.
 It can also help boost security and transform relationships with transportation providers while delivering an objective and reliable method for managing global shipping.

 The damage detection sensor solution is deployed on the container that carries the cargo through its journey.
 Each container unit is fitted with a SIM card using G+D Mobile Security’s SIGNiT® solution to securely transmit data across a telecommunication network.

 The data is securely signed milliseconds after generation using a blockchain-style trust protocol, after which it is stored in a public blockchain.
 This use of secure SIM card connectivity and blockchain-powered cryptography ensures 100% real-time end-to-end security and integrity of the sensor data.

-“The SIGNiT® solution is always used when several parties have a business relationship but have opposing interests,” says Sharath Muddaiah, G+D Mobile Security.
-“SIGNiT® allows one party to provide information that can be checked for correctness by another party through an independent body.”
+“The SIGNiT® solution is always used when several parties have a business relationship but have opposing interests,” says Sharath Muddaiah, Director, Strategic Solutions & Business Development, Trusted Connected Devices, G+D. “SIGNiT® allows one party to provide information that can be checked for correctness by another party through an independent body.”

 IoT, AI, and 5G are transforming logistics

 New technology can help boost understanding around market demand and material flow.
 This in turn can optimize delivery routes; perhaps a route can be shortened, thus improving efficiency and reducing the level of carbon emissions.